Handover Readiness

 Worked Examples:

-A row such as incident | INC-1021 | SEV2 | VPN latency after carrier flap | stable after route change | Network primary | Watch p95 latency and reopen carrier ticket if loss exceeds 2% | status link is treated as a high active item.
-The readiness checklist asks for review, and the acknowledgement line expects the incoming owner to repeat back hot item ownership and escalation before bridge transfer.
+A row such as incident | INC-1021 | SEV2 | VPN latency after carrier flap | stable after route change | Network primary | Watch p95 latency and reopen carrier ticket if loss exceeds 2% | status link appears in the Coverage Ledger as a high-urgency incident.
+The summary counts it as a hot item, and Hot item coverage stays in review until the incoming owner confirms the tracker, owner, and next action.

 Low-risk async shift note:

-Missing owner and action:
+Missing owner and missing action:

 Change-heavy queue: